Dog and cat parents know how useful a quality vacuum is for loose fur. These are the the best vacuums for pet hair to keep your home clean.

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.Learn more.

 We love having pets in our homes, but the pet stains and hair that accompany them?
 Not so much.
 Pet hair removal is an especially daunting task.
-Whether you have dogs or cats, their fur clings tightly to fabrics and gets stuck in hard-to-reach places, giving even the most dependable vacuum a challenge if it isn’t the best vacuum for pets.
+Whether you have dogs or cats, their fur clings tightly to fabrics and gets stuck in hard-to-reach places, giving even the most dependable vacuum a challenge if it isn’t the best vacuum for pet hair.

 But don’t fret—there are units designed specifically for picking up pesky pet hair.
 We researched the best pet vacuums and put them to the test in our own hairy households, gauging whether their suction, maneuverability and special features could stand up to real-life pets.
 These are the standout models that lived up to our expectations.